DoubleZero (2Z)

 2028 Revenue Under Token Appreciation Scenarios

-Multi-chain revenue at maturity (40% coverage, 5% fee) at different token price multiples
+Multi-chain revenue at maturity (40% coverage, 5% historical fee rate) at different token price multiples

 Source: Kairos Research model